mosaic-hgw/Docker/image/base/README.md

 - The parameter `--add-entrypoint="NAME:PATH"` specifies a new entry point in the image that can be referenced at start-up via `--volume "*:*"` to exchange data with the host system.
 - `--add-healthcheck-script=SCRIPT` is used to announce a bash script to be used for health checking the layer.
 The script to be executed may generate output, but must be terminated with exit code 1 if the corresponding layer is no longer functioning properly.
 Exit code 0 means "All is well".
 - With the last parameter `--add-run-script="ORDER:TYPE:RUN:STARTED"` at least 3, but maximum 4 values must be passed.
-  - ORDER' determines the start order, whereby a larger value means a later start.
+  - `ORDER` determines the start order, whereby a larger value means a later start.
 As a rough guide, databases should start with `10`, app servers with `20` and tests from `30`.
-  - With `TYPE` the start type of the layer is defined, which can contain the characteristics "*action*" and "*service*".
+  - With `TYPE` the start type of the layer is defined, which can contain the characteristics `action` and `service`.
-  - With "*action*" the `RUN` script is started and no further `RUN` scripts are executed until this one is finished.
+  - If `TYPE` has value `action` the `RUN` script is started and no further `RUN` scripts are executed until this one is finished.
-  - "*service*" starts the `RUN` script in the background.
+  - With `service` as `TYPE` value starts the `RUN` script in the background.
 If the optional `STARTED` script is specified, this is used to check and wait when the services has started up correctly and then start the other `RUN` scripts.

 ## Relevant ENV variables